-× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2013 П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000-52120 ADMA BIOLOGICS, INC. (Exact Name of Registrant as Specified in Its Charter) 56-2590442 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) PO Box 317, Ramsey, New Jersey 07446 (Address of Principal Executive Offices) (Zip Code) (201) 478-5552 (Registrant's Telephone Number, Including Area Code) 65 Commerce Way, Hackensack, New Jersey, 07601 (Former Name, Former Address and Former Fiscal Year, If Changed Since Last Report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☒ No ☐ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+(Mark One) × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2013 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ to \\\ Commission file number 000-52120 ADMA BIOLOGICS, INC. (Exact Name of Registrant as Specified in Its Charter) 56-2590442 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) Organization) 465 Route 17S, Ramsey, New Jersey 07446 (Address of Principal Executive Offices) (Zip Code) (201) 478-5552 (Registrant's Telephone Number, Including Area Code) PO Box 317, Ramsey, New Jersey (Former Name, Former Address and Former Fiscal Year, If Changed Since Last Report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ■ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232,405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
 Yes 🗷 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer \Box Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \(\subseteq \) No \(\subseteq \) The number of shares outstanding of the issuer's common stock, as of May 13, 2013 was 5,871,002.
+(Check one): Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+The number of shares outstanding of the issuer's common stock, as of August 12, 2013 was 5,871,002.